TheInformationLab/alteryx-api-tools/README.md

 Retrieves details of all jobs for a given workflow that were triggered via the Alteryx Subscription API

-#### Publish Workflow - Beta

-Allows you to publish a .yxzp to your private studio

-Known Issues:

-The 'Overwrite' functionality that this macro offers does not work, we have a support ticket open with Alteryx to understand where the issue lies.

 #### Get Job Status - Beta

 Fetches the status of a given job on Alteryx Server